 Over the years we have worked with fish researchers, engineers, and an independent fisheries management firm to review the most recent scientific research on invasive species barriers and solutions that have worked for other communities in the Great Lakes region.
 We have invested about $200,000 to research the behaviors of the round goby and design concepts to do three things:

 Working with experts in aquatic ecosystem management, we designed a plan using a system of an electric deterrent barrier and water flow regulation at the Menasha lock to stop the spread of the round goby.
-This system has been in concept design, review, and modification for several months and represents a proven technology in combatting invasive species.

 The Authority completed a plan that was submitted to the DNR for review and comment.
 The primary portions of the documents are available for public review.